shau0000/Mathematical-Finance-and-Stochastic-Process/Weekly Tasks/Week 1/week1.md

 Go over the chapters, 4, 5, 6 and 7 of the first module [Introduction to Stock Markets](https://zerodha.com/varsity/module/introduction-to-stock-markets/)

 ## Further Reading
 Those who already know the required basics of Python and prob & stats, can contact Shaurya to start learning Portfolio theory.
+Or, they can also start learning from the [Machine Learning Course](https://www.coursera.org/learn/machine-learning)

 Those who want to learn Derivatives pricing theory might begin by reading the book **Options, Futures, and Other Derivatives** by **John C. Hull**.